 - Violation of the criteria on which the plan was approved.

-- If your account reserve is positive, unemployment insurance benefits paid to your employees under an approved WorkSharing plan are charged the same way as regular unemployment benefits.
+- If your account reserve is positive, UI benefits paid to your employees under an approved WorkShare plan are charged the same way as regular UI benefits.

-- If your organization reimburses DUA for unemployment insurance benefits paid in lieu of contributions you will be charged dollar-for-dollar for WorkSharing benefits paid to your employees.
+- If your organization reimburses DUA for UI benefits paid in lieu of contributions you will be charged dollar-for-dollar for the WorkShare benefits paid that are paid to your employees.

-- If any WorkSharing benefits are improperly paid as a result of misleading or misrepresented information submitted by your company, your business or organization is liable for the repayment of those benefits.
+- If WorkShare benefits are improperly paid to your employees as a result of misleading or misrepresented information submitted by your company, your company will be liable for the repayment of those UI benefits.